fkyprianou/deved-platform/content/blog/en/handling-voip-push-notifications-with-callkit-and-vonage.md

 ### The Starter Project

 This blog will be building on top of the ["Receiving a phone call in-app"](https://developer.vonage.com/en/tutorials/vg-phone-to-app/introduction/swift) from the Vonage developer portal.
 This tutorial will start from the finished state of the tutorial project.
-Either follow along or if you are already familiar with building a Vonage Client SDK voice application you can clone the starter project from [GitHub](https://github.com/Vonage-Community/blog-clientsdk-ios_swift-callkit).
+Either follow along, or if you are already familiar with building a Vonage Client SDK voice application, you can clone the starter [project from GitHub](https://github.com/Vonage-Community/blog-clientsdk-ios_swift-callkit).

 ## Set up Push Certificates